KelticDanor/xmp-SIDex/README.md

 This is a somewhat questionably written plug-in to play SID files using the libsidplayfp-2.2.0 library, it is also my first input plug in so be gentle.

 # Change Log
+v0.5
+- Several things cleaned up by Ian to be less explosive
+- SID filter enable option
+- 6581 filter strength is in appears to work
+- 8580 digi boost option added
+- Artist/Title converted to UTF8 using XMPlay functions, seems to work nicely
+- Main panel should correctly indicate tune sid model and clock speed now
+- Added [b]VERY[/b] rudimentary STIL support, might actually cause crashes so use with caution
+- Turns out relative/full paths were already supported, I just forgot out it worked.
+(Eg. ../C64Music/DOCUMENTS/) Note the leading / for relative or \ for full paths is important because of reasons

 v0.4
 - Seeking sort of enabled, it is probably a bit janky